-The Institute for the Transregional Study of the Contemporary Middle East, North Africa, and Central Asia (TRI) was established in 1994 with the generous support of HH Prince Moulay Hicham Benabdallah ('85) of Morocco.
-Its founding director is Professor Abdellah Hammoudi of the Department of Anthropology at Princeton.
+The Institute for the Transregional Study of the Contemporary Middle East, North Africa, and Central Asia (TRI) was established in 1994 with the generous support of Hicham Alaoui ('85).
 The Institute's mission is to encourage and enhance the comparative study of issues central to the Middle East-North Africa-Central Asia region.
 Within this geographical setting, the Institute focuses research on development, economic, social and political issues, democratization and human rights.
 The Institute also seeks to provide a forum for the exchange of ideas and the dissemination of information about this region to the academic and wider community.

 The principal activities of the Institute include:

 - Annually selecting one or more visiting research fellows to spend a year or two in the Institute.
 Fellows are generally younger scholars who show great promise in research and publication in areas of study related to the interests of the Institute.

 - Presenting an annual series of public lectures and other events organized around a theme chosen each year.

 - Organizing conferences that bring together scholars, journalists and public figures from the Middle East-North Africa-Central Asia region, the United States and the rest of the world.

 - Publishing, on an occasional basis, articles and monographs resulting from our lecture series, conferences and other events.

 - Assisting through sponsorship scholars and other organizations that are contributing to the study of the region.

 Jonathan Gribetz, Associate Professor of Near Eastern Studies (NES) and the Program in Judaic Studies, 2023